Geopolitics & Asia

 Bagram Air Base: The Afterlife of America’s Longest War (2025)

-Interactive Feature | The Washington Post
+Security & Power | The Washington Post

 An in-depth investigation using satellite imagery and open source analysis to trace the post-withdrawal transformation of the U.S. military’s former Afghan nerve centers.

-How Modernity is Rewriting Taliban Rule (Award-Winning Series, 2024)
+How Modernity is Rewriting Taliban Rule (2024)

-Long-form Narrative | The Washington Post | Winner: 2025 SAJA Journalism Award & National Headliner Award (Second Place)
+Political & Social Change | The Washington Post | Winner: 2025 SAJA Journalism Award & National Headliner Award (Second Place)

 A deep-dive series examining how Afghan women in urban centers are defying bans through online education, digital influencers are challenging censorship, and some young Taliban members are grappling with modern temptations.